shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 In order to align with current implementaion of DCAP quote-ex, we will update OE SDK host-side plugin library to dynamically detects the presence of QVL library and loads it at runtime.
 If the QVL library is present, it loads this library and calls into quote verificaton internal logic.
-Question: what if the library is missing?
+Otherwise, plug-in should return corresponding error.

 ### Add host-side verifier plugin library for OCALLs to support enclave-side SGX ECDSA-p256 quote verification
-As quote verification will be done by DCAP QVL/QvE, for enclave-side plugin, we need to implement OCALLs\
-in host-side verifier plugin library to invoke QvE.
+As quote verification will be done by DCAP QVL/QvE, for enclave-side plugin, we need to implement OCALLs in host-side verifier plugin library to invoke QVL/QvE.

 In this proposal, we suggest to add one OCALL in `edl/sgx/attestation.edl` as below.
 The OCALL is used for passing quote buffer and expiration time flag to host side.
-All other relevant logic would be implemented in host side, file `host/sgx/ocalls.c` and `host/sgx/quote.c`
+All other relevant logic would be implemented in host side, file `host/sgx/ocalls.c` and `host/sgx/quote.c`.

-Note that though only ECDSA-p256 quote is supported by now, the OCALL will keep `format_id` and `opt_params` for forward compatibility.
+Note that only ECDSA-p256 quote is supported by now, but the OCALL will keep `format_id` and `opt_params` for forward compatibility.

 ```C